Gapminder/gapminder-ai/yival_experiments/README.md

 python fetch_question.py
 ```

+This will fetch all enabled questions in the AI eval spreadsheet and create data/questions.csv.

 Note: I tried to create a custom data reader to read data from AI eval
 spreadsheet directly, but then yival failed to run the experiment.
 I
 checked and found that Yival requires a dataset to have a local